About Boat Trips in Mallorca

-There is a wide choice of catamarans, motor and sailing boats of different shapes and sizes available in Mallorca, which is reflected in the price you will pay.
-Snorkelling, diving, fishing and specialist watersports boat trips are available all around the island, some even have glass bottoms so you can admire the fish and sea vegetation below.
-You won’t have to travel far to find a suitable trip for your individual desires.
-Boat trips tend to start in one of the island's marinas, but there are also a few beaches with departure points.
+Mallorca has a wide range of vessels available, including catamarans, motor boats and sailing yachts of different shapes, sizes and prices.
+Snorkelling, diving, fishing and specialist watersports boat trips are available all around the island, some even have glass bottoms so guests can discover the fish and sea vegetation below.
+You won’t have to travel far to find a suitable trip for your individual desires because you will find boat trips starting in many of the island's marinas, while a few beaches also have departure points.

 It’s worth noting that some companies will pick you up from your accommodation and take you to the departure points.
 Food and drink are sometimes included in the price of the trip; otherwise, boats tend to have bars on board where you are able to purchase drinks.